-Note:
+Note

 - SARG meeting for December 2020 and May 2021 did not proceed due to lack of quorum. - Proxies were accepted at the September 2020, October 2020, January 2021 and March 2021 SARG meetings. - Councillor Pearson was a proxy at the September, October and January meetings.
 Councillor Elisala was a proxy at the October meeting.
-Councillor Tamu was a proxy at the March Ordinary Meeting. - Economic Growth Committee meetings for February and June 2021 did not proceed due to lack of quorum. - Governance and Leadership Committee meeting for June 2021 did not proceed due to lack of quorum.
+Councillor Tamu was a proxy at the March Ordinary Meeting.